Electronic Engineering (2024)

 The Electronic Engineering programme is based on studies in electronics, mathematics, and physics.
 There are papers in design and a major electronic engineering project in the fourth year.
 Extensive experience is attained in electronic laboratories.
 Economic and professional training elements are also included.
 New Zealand's electronics manufacturing industry is one of the fastest growing industries in the country, and New Zealand has a shortage of skilled people.
 Companies are targeting niche markets, such as telecommunications, and export their products all over the world.
 The largest number of exporters is in the industrial/commercial field, followed by healthcare, radiocommunications and agriculture.

 Electronic Engineering is available as a specified programme for the Bachelor of Engineering with Honours (BE(Hons)).

-To complete the specified programme in Electronic Engineering, students must follow the following programme.
+To complete the specified programme in Electronic Engineering, students must complete the following programme.

 On this page